RJShotgun/RejectedShotgun-Tags/README.md

-# RejectedShotgun-Tags
+# RejectedShotgun's Tags
 Tag files and Data files for Halo 1/2/3/ODST/Reach

+I do ask that you credit me for the many, many hours I have put in to creating these.
+It's not a requirement, but would be much appreciated :)

 # Currently available:

 ### Halo 2

-Golden Warthog
+Vehicle: Golden Warthog

 ### Halo 3

+Weapon: CE Fuel Rod Cannon

-Shadow
+Vehicle: Shadow